NikoYuwono/nikoyuwono.github.io/_posts/2015-10-19-managing-gradle-dependencies.md

 }
 {% endhighlight %}

-And then to integrate this to your build files you need to include this line to your build.gradle file (The top level one, not the project build gradle)
+And then, to integrate this to your build files, you need to include this line to your build.gradle file (The top level one, not the project build gradle)

 {% highlight java %}
 apply from: 'buildconfig/dependencies.gradle'